Darth-Ness/Ink/README.md

 Access the editor from anywhere

 # Example usage
-What to get a quick awnser for a math problem?
-Just type it in the editor, you'll see the awnser on the right.
+What to get a quick answer for a math problem?
+Just type it in the editor, you'll see the answer on the right.
 Are you a web developer?
 Type your code on the left, and the web page will appear on the right.
 Note Taker?
 Ink can do that too.